Local Regulations

 Environmental Requirements

-- Use of Eco-friendly Cleaning Products: Implement the use of environmentally safe cleaning products to minimize the impact on local ecosystems.
+- Use of Eco-friendly Cleaning Products: Prioritize the use of biodegradable and non-toxic cleaning solutions to minimize environmental impact.

 Required Documentation

-- Cleaning Contract: Outlines the scope of work and responsibilities of the cleaning service provider.
+- Cleaning Contract: Outlines the scope of work, responsibilities, and terms of service regarding the cleaning of bank-owned properties.

-- Waste Disposal Records: Documentation of how waste was handled and disposed of, ensuring compliance with local regulations.
+- Waste Disposal Receipts: Documentation to verify proper disposal of waste materials in compliance with local and state regulations.

 Inspection Process